History of early British contacts with China to 1700

 Interest in China was further kindled in 1577 with the publication of the first book in English concerning China: ‘Certyne Reportes of the Province China, learned through the Portugalles...’ translated by Richard Willes.
 Another book ‘A Discourse of the Navigation which the Portugales doe make...’ soon followed in 1579.

-The first well documented mission was the embassy sent out by Queen Elizabeth I in 1579.
+These reports led to the first well documented mission was the embassy sent out by Queen Elizabeth I in 1579.
 Britain was keen to become involved in the lucrative trade in spices, silk and porcelain in exchange for wool - its most precious export at this time.
 The embassy included John Newbery, Thomas Bromefield, Richard Allot and Ralph Fitch.
 They carried a letter to the Emperor in the hope of opening up trading relations.
 In the letter Queen Elizabeth wrote: “For by this means we perceive, that the profit which by the mutual trade on both sides, all the princes our neighbours in the West do receive, your Imperial majesty & those that be subject under your dominion, to their great joy and benefit shall have the same, which consisteth in the transporting outward of such things whereof we have plenty, & in bringing in such things as we stand in need of.
-It cannot otherwise be, but that seeing we are born and made to have need one of another, & that we are bound to aid one another, but that your imperial Majesty will well like of it, & by your subjects with like endeavour will be accepted.
+It cannot otherwise be, but that seeing we are born and made to have need one of another, & that we are bound to aid one another, but that your imperial Majesty will well like of it, & by your subjects with like endeavour will be accepted.”

 John Newbery made three unsuccessful attempts to reach China (1579, 1581 and 1583) and died on the final journey.
 The main reason for his failure was that the Portuguese sought to monopolize the trade and blocked access to their competitors.
 It is interesting to speculate that would have happened if the letter had reached the Imperial throne.
 The Ming Emperor Wanli may well have been much more receptive to the entreaty than Qing Emperor Qianlong in 1793.